uclaioes/AirforU-iOS/README.md

 # AirforU project (iOS version)

-This appliication and the associated research study have been developed by a team of researchers at the UCLA Institute of the Environment and Sustainability in connection with UCLA Health.
+This application and the associated research study have been developed by a team of researchers at the UCLA Institute of the Environment and Sustainability in connection with UCLA Health.

-Primarily developed by Qingwei Lan.
+The iOS version is primarily developed by Qingwei Lan.

 ## Data Flow Chart